pystruct/pystruct/doc/index.rst

 These know about the structure of the model, the loss and the inference.
 This is basically the part that you have to write yourself when using the Python interface in SVM^struct.
-I am only working on pairwise models and there is support for grids and general graphs.
-I am mostly working on the grids at the moment.
+I am currently working only on pairwise models and there is support for grids and general graphs.
+The SSVM implementations are agnostic to the kind of model that is used, so you can easily extend the given models to include higher-order potentials, for example.

 Inference Solvers
 -------------------